 Podcasts with campaigners on a wide range of conservation/environmental issues.
-From campaigns to ban trophy hunting and clean up ghost gear, to protesting about destructive developments and halting insect decline, campaigners and conservationists discuss the issues facing the world’s wildlife and offer up solutions to tackle them.
+From campaigns to ban trophy hunting and clean up ghost gear to protesting about destructive developments and halting insect decline, campaigners and conservationists discuss the issues facing the world’s wildlife and offer solutions to tackle them.

 Working to save Curlews with Mary Colwell (January 2020)

 In the years that have followed, Mary has written a book about her travels (Curlew Moon), won the WWT Marsh Award for Wetland Conservation, launched a charity (Curlew Action), and launched a Crowdfunder to help her create a Curlew Fieldworker Toolkit which met its target just days before Charlie Moores went across to Bristol to talk with Mary for this interview.
 As he discovered, her passion for Curlews is burning as brightly as ever!

 Natural History GCSE with Mary Colwell (January 2020)

 Many of us have known for years that basic natural history knowledge is draining away, but few of us have done anything about it.
 But then,

 A Bristol-based naturalist and broadcaster, Mary has a remarkable can-do attitude.
 As she says in this interview, “If I see a problem I want to try and solve it.
 I may not get it right, but I’m going to try, and until we try we won’t know, will we…”

 Eco-anxiety at work with Dr Cathleen Thomas, Suzy Hill, and Rae Stanton-Smithson (December 2019)